ISM6562-Big-Data/TEAM_DATA_MINERS/A2-Cassandra-Query-First-Design/Uber_Cassandra-Query-First-Design.md

 # UBER : Cassandra Query First Design

 ## Section: I Introduction
 **Problem Statement**: In the context of Big Data, traditional relational databases face scalability and performance constraints.
 Uber's Ride Sharing application requires a database solution that overcomes these limitations.
+Therefore, to overcome the limitations of SQL databases in handling big data, this project focuses on a schema design using a NoSQL database called Cassandra.

 **Objectives:**
+The objectives of this project are the following:

-Construct a Physical Relational Data Model from a public domain ER diagram.
+- Construct a Physical Relational Data Model from a public domain ER diagram.
-Align database design with the "Query First" approach, focusing on application functionality.
+- Align database design with the "Query First" approach, focusing on application functionality.
-Translate the RDBMS schema into a NoSQL Cassandra database model.
+- Translate the RDBMS schema into a NoSQL Cassandra database model.

 **Approach:**
+The following approach is adopted to reach the project objectives:

-Analyze the existing RDBMS schema derived from the ER diagram.
+- Analyze the existing RDBMS schema derived from the ER diagram.
-Identify and prioritize queries essential for ride-sharing functionality.
+- Identify and prioritize queries essential for ride-sharing functionality.
-Design the Cassandra schema to efficiently address these queries.
+- Design the Cassandra schema to efficiently address these queries.

 **Anticipated Outcomes:**